 - 1. Guidance

 - 2. Principles of measurement

 - 3. Principles of instrumentation

 - 4. Maintenance and inspection of equipment

 - 5. Instrumental measurement 1

 - 6. Instrumental measurement 2

 - 7. Instrumental measurement 3

 - 8. Data analysis 1

 - 9. Data analysis 2

 - 10. Review

-- \1 You should take at least one analytical technique course from each lecture to get 1 credit for this class.
+- 1 You should take at least one analytical technique course from each lecture to get 1 credit for this class.

-- \\2 If you have already gotten 1 credit for this class in undergraduate, you do not take this class.
+- 2 If you have already gotten 1 credit for this class in undergraduate, you do not take this class.

-- \\\3 If you are going to use LC-MS, elemental analysis or polarimetry facilities, you should take all corresponding courses to get user license.
+- 3 If you are going to use LC-MS or elemental analysis, you should take all corresponding courses to get user license.

-[Title] [Instructor] Adva nced Instrumental Analysis IIIB Futaba Kazama / Ikuo Ueta [Code] [Credits] [Program] [Semester] [Hours] [Langua instruct 320112B GTI512 1 For All Programs of "Division of Engineering" Intensive / English/ Japanese [Outline ar nd purpose] • Theory and d application n of GC-MS for analyzing organic compounds.
-[Objectives s] ciple of GC-MS. 9 Mastoni 2.
-Mastelli ng qualitati ve analysis by GC-MS. ve analysis by GC-MS. [Requirem ents] ve analysis by GC-MS. ple of gas chromatography [Requirem ents] [Requirem ents] [Requirem ents] [Requirem Understan ents] ding princip [Requirem Understan ents] ding princip ole of gas chromatography [Requirem Understan ents] ding princip [Requirem Understan [Evaluation Practical S ents] ding princip n] Skills Exami ole of gas chromatography [Requirem Understan [Evaluation Practical S ents] ding princip n] Skills Exami ole of gas chromatography [Requirem Understan [Evaluation Practical S ents] ding princip n] Skills Exami ole of gas chromatography [Requirem Understan ents] ding princip n] Skills Exami ole of gas chromatography
+[Title] [Instructor] Advanced Instrumental Analysis IIIB Ikuo Ueta [Code] [Credits] [Program] [Semester] [Hours] [Language of instruction] GTI512 1 For All Programs of "Division of Engineering" Intensive / English/ Japanese [Outline ar nd purpose] Theory and d application n of GC-MS for analyzing organic compounds.
+2. Masterin [Requirem Understan anding prin ng qualitati ents] ding princip ciple of GC-MS. ve analysis by GC-MS. ole of gas chromatography nation: 100% [Textbooks] [Reference s] [Schedule] 1.
+Object of 2.
+Principle e of GC-MS easurement. measurement. ple of GC-MS.

-- 1. Object of GC-MS measurement.

-- 2. Principle of GC-MS measurement.

-- 3. Instrumental principle of GC-MS.

 - 4 Maintenance and inspection of GC-MS.

 - 5. Practice (sample preparation).

 - 6. Practice1 (measurement method).

 - 7. Practice2 (measurement method).

 - 8. Data analysis (basic).

 - 9. Data analysis (application).

 - 10. Summary.

-- \1 You should get 1 credit for this class to use GC-MS.
+- 1 You should get 1 credit for this class to use GC-MS.